menu close

 Quote from Vogue Business's report - Gen Z Broke The Marketing Funnel.

-To earn loyalty, brands need to keep consumers engaged for the long haul and that means considerations for the technical aspects of website usability too—optimising for search and user experience makes audience touchpoints more credible, reduces bounce rates and drop-offs, and increases the possibility of peer-to-peer referrals.
+To earn loyalty, brands need to keep consumers engaged for the long haul and that means considerations for the technical aspects of website usability too.
+Optimising for search and user experience makes audience touchpoints more credible, reduces bounce rates and drop-offs, and increases the possibility of peer-to-peer referrals.

 Voice search and AI integration